librenms/librenms/doc/API/Devices.md

   - hostname can be either the device hostname or id
   - type (optional) is health type / sensor class
-  - sensor_id (optional) is the sensor id to retreive specific information.
+  - sensor_id (optional) is the sensor id to retrieve specific information.

 Input: